 Research logs that can be used to help keep track of the research process.
 Refer to Research Logs – Templates and Tools located at the bottom of the page.
 (Note: a research log does not need to be submitted)

 Applicants must be first-entry undergraduate students currently enrolled at the University of Toronto.
 Applicants from any discipline or major, and from any campus, are encouraged to apply.
 UTSC students cannot submit the same assignment to both the UTL Undergraduate Research Prize and the UTSC Undergraduate Research Prize.

-Assignments or research projects completed for course work at the University of Toronto during Spring 2017/Summer 2017, Fall 2017 or Winter 2018 are eligible for submission.
+Assignments or research projects completed for course work at the University of Toronto during Summer 2018, Fall 2018 or Winter 2019 are eligible for submission.